vovagorodok/chess_peripheral_protocol/README.md

 - [Links](#links)

 ## Physical Layer
-The protocol should be universal enough to allow implementations through different physical interfaces like RS-232, BLE, and more.
+The protocol should be universal enough to allow implementations through different physical interfaces like USB, BLE, and more.

 ### Bluetooth LE implementation
 Each peripheral should advertise on service with two string characteristics that simulate serial interface.